-Smallpox vaccine safety
+Smallpox vaccine safety for people with cancer

-Which cancer patients should avoid the vaccine?
+Should people with cancer avoid the vaccine?

-People with cancer should avoid close contact with people who recently have been vaccinated unless the vaccination site is covered with a gauze bandage and a special dressing (called a semi-permeable dressing).
+People with cancer should avoid close contact with people who recently have been vaccinated unless the vaccination site is covered with a gauze bandage and a special plastic dressing (called a semi-permeable dressing).

 What is “close contact?”